History of Iran: Greek conquest and Seleucid Empire (312 BC–248 BC)

-From 334 BC to 331 BC, Alexander the Great defeated Darius III in the battles of Granicus, Issus and Gaugamela, swiftly conquering the Persian Empire by 331 BC.
+From 334 BC to 331 BC, Alexander the Great defeated Darius III in the battles of Granicus, Issus and Gaugamela, swiftly conquering the Achaemenid Empire by 331 BC.
 Alexander's empire broke up shortly after his death, and Alexander's general, Seleucus I Nicator, tried to take control of Iran, Mesopotamia, and later Syria and Anatolia.
 His empire was the Seleucid Empire.
 He was killed in 281 BC by Ptolemy Keraunos.

-Greek language, philosophy, and art came with the colonists.
-During the Seleucid era, Greek became the common tongue of diplomacy and literature throughout the empire.